Prag8855/aab/content/guides/permanent-residence.md

     - **[[Student visa]]**
         You can't apply for permanent residence.[^21]
     - **[[Family reunion visa]]**
-        3 years living with your spouse, parent or child.
-They must be a German citizen.[^12] 5 years if they are not a German citizen.
-3 years if they're not a German citizen but they have a work visa, and you work at least 20 hours a week.[^20]
+        5 years living with your spouse, parent or child.
+3 years if your spouse, parent or child is a German citizen.
+3 years if your spouse is a Blue Card holder and you work at least 20 hours per week.[^12]
     - **Everyone else**
         5 years in Germany.[^13]
 - [ ] **Speak German**